tmetodie/Programming101-Python-2016/week09/HospitalManager/README.md

 ## Important

 - Decide how to log in and out your users
+- Validate user password!

+  Password constraints:
+   - At least one uppercase letter
+   - At least one lowercase letter
+   - One digit
+   - Length greater than 7

-- On registration add hashing of the user password
+- On registration hash the password!
 - Hide the user password! (use `getpass` library)
 - All settings in settings.py
 - All queries in outer file